open-resources/dash_curriculum/tutorial/part4/chapter13.md

 For an overview over the other tools look at the [official documentation](https://dash.plotly.com/devtools).
 ```

-The Dash Developer Tools Callback Graph provides Live Introspection, Profiling, and Live Debugging of your callback graph and looks as follows:
+The Dash Developer Tools Callback Graph provides Live Introspection, Profiling, and Live Debugging of your callback graph.
+Herefore, click on the bottom right circular blue button and then on the most left button in grey of the three buttons that will open up.
+You will get the following view:

 ![Dash Developer Tools](./ch13_files/dash-dev-tools.png)

 Let's go through the different items in more detail:

-- The rounded green boxes represent your callback functions.
+- The rounded green boxes with the numbers in it which show up in the middle represent your callback functions.
     - The top number represents the number of times the function has been called.
-    - The bottom number represents how long the request took.
+    - The bottom number represents how long the request took on average.
 This includes the network time (sending the data from the browser client to the backend and back) and the compute time (the total time minus the network time or how long the function spent in Python).
-- Click on a green box to see the detailed view about the callback.
+- You are also able to click on a green box to see the detailed information about the callback which would open up in the bottom left of the view.
 This includes:
     - `type` Whether the callback was a clientside callback or a serverside callback.
     - `call count` The number of times the callback was called during your session.
     - `status` Whether the callback was successful or not.